Cube Life: Island Survival: HD remake

 With Cube Life: Island Survival becoming very popular on the Wii U, Cypronia announced Cube Life: Island Survival HD, which they described as a special edition of the original game.
 Though the original game did run in full 1080p HD, the remaster would be in 4K (except for the Nintendo Switch version).
 The HD remake does not include the Internet ranking list or multiplayer mode.

 On April 20, 2018 at 17:57:05 UTC, Cube Life: Island Survival HD made its way into the Steam store under the same name as the original game.
 On 27 June 2018, the game was also made available for MacOS.
 On August 8, 2018 the game was also released on Android and iOS for their primary app stores Google Play and Apple App Store as a free-to-play title with in-app purchases.
 The game was scheduled to be released for Nintendo Switch, PlayStation 4 and Xbox One in November 2019, although it was not released then.
 It was released on December 26, 2020 on Nintendo Switch via the Nintendo eShop.
-PlayStation 4 version released in February 2021.
+The PlayStation 4 version released in February 2021.

 Reception

-Due to the nature of its block-building, open world gameplay, and its graphic style, the game was noted for being a clone of the 2011 game Minecraft.
+Due to the nature of its block-building, open world gameplay and graphic style, the game was noted for being a clone of the 2011 game Minecraft.

 The game briefly reached number 1 in the European charts, number 2 in the US charts and number 3 in the Japan charts on the Nintendo eShop.

 Nintendo Life gave the game a 7/10, praising the game's new ideas but criticizing the long load times.

+Eurogamer reviewed the game in 2015, stating: "Unless you're a die-hard Wii U fanatic or have a prehistoric PC that can't run Minecraft, there's really no reason not to just play Minecraft instead of Cube Life.
+The game isn't necessarily bad—it just doesn't add enough of its own ideas to its inspiration to stand out."